bigvisionai/MRnet-Challenge/README.md

 Each MRI has to be classisifed against 3 diseases

-# Approach for the model

-Major challenge with while selectingt the model structure was the inconsistency in the data.
+Major challenge with while selecting the model structure was the inconsistency in the data.
 Although the image size remains constant , the number of slices per plane are variable within a single MRI and varies across all MRIs.

 So we are proposing a model for each plane.
 For each model the `batch size` will be variable and equal to `number of slices in the plane of the MRI`.
 So training each model, we will get features for each plane.

-We also plan to have 3 separate models for each disease. --NEEDS TO BE DISCUSSED
+We also plan to have 3 separate models for each disease.

-# Internals of the Model
+# Model Specifications

-We will be using Resnet50 pretrained as a feature extractor.
+We will be using Alexnet pretrained as a feature extractor.
 When we would have trained the 3 models on the 3 planes, we will use its feature extractor layer as an input to a `global` model for the final classification

-# Another discussion

-We might even use a fixed batch size model for each plane and treat our data set as randomly distributed images for a plane.
-Anyways we have to figure out how to come up with an structure that aloows us to extract maximun info from the `MRIs`.

 # Link to Notebook
-https://colab.research.google.com/drive/157nwJdcUAAfu1LMSqekPYDtuDqz4ZpHA?usp=sharing
+Here is the link to the notebook where we run our code : https://colab.research.google.com/drive/157nwJdcUAAfu1LMSqekPYDtuDqz4ZpHA?usp=sharing

+# TODOs
+1. Add results to the readme
+2. add code to save model when required, right now model is saved after every epoch.
+3. update readme with correct model specifications.